 Combining 8-bit electronica with instrumentation MarcusMIDI unifies the soundtrack to deliver music which has a retrospective feel with a modernist temper allowing the listener to escape in to nostalgia without feeling it is all a distant memory.

 Each song on the release offers a slightly different perspective with the opener and title track being of more futuristic landscape and the closer – 1992 – distinctly new-romantics 80’s era with the middle track The Bunker conjoining the two ideas – therefore – my pick of the release.

 The English agit-electro creator Sir Robert Orange Peel released the EP Plates Of Meat on the 1st.

 Sir Robert Orange Peel

 A five track release (available on bandcamp) that passes acerbic scorn on the Establishment, delivered with a deadpan humour and which is made more forceful by the glitch electronics laid against the pomposity of sampled speeches by various members of the State.

-Within the past twenty four hours the English rapper Winstan released the latest couple of tracks.
+Within the past handful of hours the English melancholic-folk creator MagicHour released the single Final Encore.